sendgrid/docs/source/API_Reference/Web_API/multiple_credentials.md

 Add
 {% endanchor %}

 This API call allows user to add a new set of credentials to their account.
+Please see the [SendGrid password requirements]({{root_url}}/User_Guide/Account/password.html) before proceeding.

 {% parameters add %}
  {% parameter 'username' 'Yes' 'alphanumeric' 'Enter a username for the new account' %}